-- (26) Build resilience and requisite capabilities to anticipate, prepare, respond, rapidly recover and minimise adverse impacts from critical incidents, including possible but hard to predict risks.
-Refer to the Incident Management Procedure for detailed incident management processes and protocols, including escalation requirements. - (27) Escalate risk events and incidents via business as usual organisational hierarchy and functional (i.e. central divisions and functions) communication processes, and promptly inform Enterprise Risk Services (ER) to be informed when the impact on UQ is rated as 'Major' or 'Extreme' as per the Risk Consequence Rating Table (Appendix C). - (28) Actively monitor and follow up negatively trending or adverse movements in key risk indicators and take appropriate steps to remedy unfavourable variances and trends including any systemic issues.
-Such monitoring follow-up and remediation will be undertaken by central functions and central divisions.
+(26) Build resilience and requisite capabilities to anticipate, prepare, respond, rapidly recover and minimise adverse impacts from critical incidents, including possible but hard to predict risks.
+Refer to the Critical Incident Management Plan (staff login required, via the Enterprise Risk website) which provides the framework, structures, roles, responsibilities and processes to coordinate and unify people, resource and efforts in response to a Critical Incident.

+(27) Escalate risk events and incidents via business as usual organisational hierarchy and functional (i.e. central divisions and functions) communication processes, and promptly inform Enterprise Risk Services (ER) to be informed when the impact on UQ is rated as 'Major' or 'Extreme' as per the Risk Consequence Rating Table (Appendix C).

+(28) Actively monitor and follow up negatively trending or adverse movements in key risk indicators and take appropriate steps to remedy unfavourable variances and trends including any systemic issues.
+Such monitoring followup and remediation will be undertaken by central functions and central divisions.
 Enterprise Risk Services (ER) will be promptly informed of unfavourable variances, trends, and systemic issues when the actual or probable impact on UQ is rated as 'Major' or 'Critical' as per the Risk Matrix Consequence Rating Table (Appendix C).